ai-pay/ai-pay/docs/src/pages/knowledge-base/knowledge-base-chat-stream.md

+Follow the [getting started guide](/knowledge-base/getting-started) to create a knowledge base.

 Chat with the knowledge base to get specific answers about a particular topic.

 The knowledge base stream will stream the response, allowing for a chat gpt like experience.